eastmad/Swiss-Army-Knife/README.md

     bundle install

+Do this for each working directory we go to.
 Follow the site for more details.
 To run the example, this time use

     bundle exec ruby simple.rb

 In example One, Sintra used whatever web server it could find.
-Now we will make sure we are using [Thin](http://code.macournoyer.com/thin/).
+Now the bundle has made it available, Sintra should use [Thin](http://code.macournoyer.com/thin/).

 # Three

 Now we add four files to support and configure Thin the way we want it.
+We are in a different directory now, so don't forget

+ bundle install

 So what should we want to do?